What is PAYE (Pay As You Earn)?

 - Make sure that your new employee is fully registered before their first payday

-Once you’ve completed all these steps, you’ll be ready to pay whatever tax and National Insurance your business and employees owe to HMRC.
+Once you have completed all these steps, you will be ready to pay whatever tax and National Insurance your business and employees owe to HMRC.